Wild Mongolia

 Holiday food

-Naadam is the biggest khuushuur weekend of the year — deep-fried mutton hand-pies eaten straight off the pan by the stadium fence.
-Everyone has a count.
+Naadam is the biggest khuushuur weekend of the year — deep-fried mutton hand-pies eaten straight off the pan by the field.
+Everyone keeps a count.
 Ten is modest.
-The record on one of my trips is twenty-three.
+The most I've watched someone put away is twenty-three.

 Add fermented mare's milk (airag), dried curds (aaruul), milk tea, and the occasional glass of vodka someone's grandfather insists you try.
 We eat well.